Skip to main content

 Government departments and certain public sector organisations will be able to verify and use credentials and attributes held in GOV.UK Wallet.

-Outside of government, a DVS certified against the trust framework and added to the DVS register will be able to access GOV.UK Wallet and verify information it holds at a user’s request.
+Outside of government, DVS providers will be able to access GOV.UK Wallet and verify information it holds at a user’s request.
+To be able to do this, a DVS must be:

 For example, a business (known as a relying party) selling age-restricted products could use a certified and registered DVS to request and digitally verify a customer’s age based on attributes held in credentials in their GOV.UK Wallet.